 The IIci is a best buy because of the numerous upgrade options:

-- If you don’t have a cache card, buy one – unless you plan to add an accelerator. $5 or less on the used market.
+- If you don’t have a cache card, buy one for $5 or less on the used market – unless you plan to add an accelerator.

 - If you’re running low on RAM, by all means buy more.
 You should have at least 8 MB, but more is much better (unless you’re sticking with System 6, in which case you can’t use more than 8 MB).